Devoted to the Care, Health and Training of Dogs and Cats

 This family had two small children.
 The parents just could not afford the surgery.
 So, they were forced to put Smudgy down.
 I’m not sharing this to be dramatic; it actually happened.
 And unfortunately, this not an uncommon occurrence.

 Pet insurance covers unexpected costs.
 Emergency veterinary care is the most expensive and also the most stressful.
-I remember an incident when my dachshund could not breath.
+I remember an incident when my dachshund could not breathe.
 It was after hours, so I rushed her to the nearest emergency veterinary hospital.
 They wanted $95 before they would even look at the dog.
-My dog could not breath; she was in serious danger.

 Is Pet Health Insurance Worth the Money?